ckb-js/kuai/README.md

 `kuai` should know which cell should be connected to the `store`, filter data of them from chain.
 We provide several decorator for you to do this.

-- `LockPattern`: Filter the lock to equal to the `lockscript` of `store` defined.
+- `LockFilter`: Filter the lock to equal to the `lockscript` of `store` defined.
-- `DataPattern`: It has one parameter means data, filter the data in cell to equal to the parameter.
+- `DataFilter`: It has one parameter means data, filter the data in cell to equal to the parameter.
-- `DataPrefixPattern`: It has one parameter means data prefix, filter the data to start with the parameter.
+- `DataPrefixFilter`: It has one parameter means data prefix, filter the data to start with the parameter.

 ### [store](https://github.com/ckb-js/kuai/tree/develop/packages/models/src/store)